-MASCC, Multinational Association for Supportive Care in Cancer™ • All rights reserved worldwide.
+©MASCC, Multinational Association for Supportive Care in Cancer™ • All rights reserved worldwide.

-On behalf of the ESMO/MASCC Guidelines Working Group, the updated antiemetic guidelines have been published in the Annals of Oncology.
-Guideline update for MASCC and ESMO in the prevention of chemotherapy and radiotherapy-induced nausea and vomiting: results of the Perugia consensus conference.
+The most recent published paper appeared in the Annals of Oncology, 2010: Guideline update for MASCC and ESMO in the prevention of chemotherapy and radiotherapy-induced nausea and vomiting: results of the Perugia consensus conference.
 F. Roila, J. Herrstedt, M. Aapro, R.J.
-Gralla, et al. , Annals of Oncology 21 (Supplement 5): v232 - v243, 2010
+Gralla, et al., Annals of Oncology 21 (Supplement 5): v232 - v243, 2010.

 A major effort of the Mucositis Study Group of MASCC/ISOO has been a comprehensive review of the literature related to mucositis and the development of evidence-based clinical practice guidelines.
 The first set of MASCC/ISOO Mucositis Guidelines was published in the journal Cancer in 2004.
 The first update of these guidelines was described in publications in 2006 and 2007.
 The most recent update is now available here at the MASCC website: Mucositis Guidelines.
 This includes a summary paper published in Cancer 2014 and available via open access.
 In addition, a set of publications in Supportive Care in Cancer describes detailed results for different categories of interventions for mucositis.
 A summary of the guidelines is also posted.

 MASCC Endorsed Guideline Partnerships